rust-lang/rust/CONTRIBUTING.md

     _Note:_ This will directly push to the remote repository.
 You can also push to your local copy by replacing the remote address with `/path/to/rust-clippy` directory.

+    _Note:_ Most of the time you have to create a merge commit in the `rust-clippy` repo (this has to be done in the Clippy repo, not in the rust-copy of Clippy):
+    ```bash
+    git checkout sync-from-rust
+    git fetch upstream
+    git merge upstream/master
+    ```
 3. Open a PR to `rust-lang/rust-clippy` and wait for it to get merged (to accelerate the process ping the `@rust-lang/clippy` team in your PR and/or ~~annoy~~ ask them in the [Discord] channel.)